bilalahmad0210/reddit-user-persona/README.md

 | API fallback support    | ✅ Optional (OpenAI or Gemini) |

 ---
+---

+## ⚠️ Limitations & Considerations

+-  **API Quota**: Using Gemini or OpenAI APIs requires free tier access or a paid API key.
+Free limits may restrict output length or cause 429 errors.
+-  **Paid Usage**: OpenAI GPT-4 often requires a paid account.
+Gemini may also require billing setup for extended usage.
+-  **Offline Inference**: Running this locally with your own LLM (e.g., Mistral or LLaMA) is possible but requires significant CPU/GPU resources (~16GB+ RAM recommended).
+- 🗃 **Data Privacy**: Only public Reddit data is accessed.
+Avoid analyzing sensitive or private user data without consent.
+"""
 ##  Future Ideas

 - Web UI via Gradio or Streamlit